Saint-Denys-du-Saint-Sacrement

 The Church of Saint-Denys-de-Saint-Sacrament is a Roman Catholic church located in the Marais quarter, at 68 Rue de Turenne in the 3rd arrondissement of Paris, France.
 It was constructed between 1826 and 1835, It took its name from Saint Denys, the first bishop of Paris, and from the church of the Benedictines of the Perpetual Order of the Saint Sacrament, which had previously occupied the site.
 The early church was too small for the growing congregation and was replaced by the larger present church.
 It is an example of Neoclassical architecture, a style very popular in Paris the first half of the 19th century.

-The artworks in the church include a notable panting by Eugene Delacroix, The Pieta or The Deposition from the Cross (1826–1835).
+The artworks in the church include a notable painting by Eugène Delacroix, The Pieta or The Deposition from the Cross (1826–1835).
 The church was classified as a Monument historique in 1914.

 History

 The first church on the site was founded in 1684 in the former residence of the Vicomte de Turenne, Henri de la Tour d'Auvergne, which had been built in 1620.
 It was established by monks of the Benedictine order of the Perpetual Adoration of the Saint Sacrifice.
 In 1792, during the French Revolution, the building was closed and the monks expelled.
 It was reopened in 1801 by Napoleon under his Concordat with the Pope.

 The neighborhood was growing quickly and the church was soon too small for the congregation.
 A new church was built between 1826 and 1835 by the architect Étienne-Hippolyte Godde, whose other major works of the period included Notre-Dame-de-Bonne-Nouvelle (1823–1829), the restoration of the badly damaged church of the Abbey of Saint-Germain-des-Prés (1819–1827) and the chapel and gate of Père Lachaise Cemetery in Paris.